I’ll be 40 when this August comes around.

 When we began to let the news leak out, the transparency of those who walk in the Way of the Unexpected God and those who tend to walk in the Way of the Controlled Life become more evident, through the responses.

 I have needed the comments of “This is going to be awesome” and “God is so amazing” and “Don’t you love it when God does stuff like this!”.
-Yes, the empathy for my fragile heart and tired body has also been essential from my dearest friends, but not the looks of pity or the sense that this will take us backwards or simply be too much.
+Yes, the empathy for my fragile heart and tired body (this has been the hardest pregnancy) has also been essential from my dearest friends, but not the looks of pity or the sense that this will take us backwards or simply be too much.

 We sing to God our songs of surrender.
 We exclaim His wisdom and power.
 We teach our children that the fear of the Lord is the beginning of knowledge.